Valley Nordkapp

 From the States, Scott Lovrien comments on the first outing in his lovely new Nordkapp Classic that he "loved her from the first paddle stroke to the last.
 She is a tiny bit tender – but should feel more at home with her with about 10 hours in the seat.
 Noticed she likes to sit on one chine or the other too – much like a Nigel Foster Legend or Silhouette boat too.
 Must be those narrow ends and the generous V hull – but like I said – loved it all just the same".
 He also noted though that it came without a compass recess, despite the image in Valley's material showing it with one.

 The original versions will still command premium prices on the second hand market.
 A friend of mine bought an HS as her first ever sea boat - she never really enjoyed paddling it though.
 She paid less than £100 and sold it for well over £500 a year or so later, which is astonishing.
-She replaced it with a poly Mk2 Capella and reports that she is far happier in it than she ever was in the HS.
+She replaced it with a poly Mk2 Cappella and reports that she is far happier in it than she ever was in the HS.
 She is a relatively tall person, so that could have a bearing of course.

 Ian Miller provided an interesting thought when he told me that he remembered Jim Weir (another well known Scottish paddler) pointing out that Valley had been continually changing the (original) Nordkapp plug over the years and that some dimensions such as the rear deck height had risen considerably.
 He thinks this is why there are so many differing views on what is apparently the same boat and certainly my experience (and his) seems to confirm this.
+The comments from Valley regarding the development of the new Forti in late 2014 also confirm this.

 Pictures

 Unless otherwise noted, these are UK or European specification boats.
+This Google search will find you several thousand images under "Nordkapp +kayak".

 Nick Crowhurst's nicely renovated HM (age unknown) - the pic clearly shows the extended keel added to the original design, so differentiating it from the HS.
 Nick has subsequently cut away part of the HM stern and added a KariTek wire skeg.